sasanabbasi/Simple-Backend-Framework-Nodejs/README.md

 Please read each note very carefully!

-Create a simple CRUD application with ASP NET Core that implements the below model:
+Create a simple CRUD application with Nodejs + ExpressJS + MongoDB + (ReactJS/VueJS/Html) as front that implements the below model:
 ```
 Customer {
 	FirstName